 - Lower-grade (I and II) tumor cells are well-defined and almost normal looking.
 Some primary low-grade brain tumors are curable by surgery alone, and some are curable by surgery and radiotherapy.
-Low-grade tumors tend to have the most favorable survival rates, and high-grade the poorest outlook.
+Low-grade tumors tend to have the most favorable survival rates.
 However, this is not always the case.
 For example, some low-grade II gliomas are at very high risk for progression.

-- Higher-grade (III and IV) tumor cells are abnormal appearing and are more diffuse, which indicates more aggressive behavior.
+- Higher-grade (III and IV) tumor cells are abnormal appearing and are more diffuse, which indicates more aggressive behavior and a poor outlook.
 High-grade brain tumors usually require surgery, radiotherapy, chemotherapy, and possibly investigational treatments.

 In tumors that contain a mixture of different-grade cells, the tumor is graded according to the highest-grade cells in the mixture, even if there are very few of them.